RahmaEzzatHassan/Computation/README.md

 # README

 This repository contains code for performing various data analysis and image compression tasks using R. The code is organized into different sections, each performing a specific task.
 Below is an overview of each section and its purpose.
-I apologize for the misunderstanding, but as an AI language model, I don't have access to your specific project or its tasks and algorithms.
-Without further information about your project, I cannot provide a comprehensive list of tasks and algorithms involved.

-However, in a typical marketing campaign analysis project, you might encounter the following tasks and algorithms:

 #Tasks:
 1. Data preprocessing: Cleaning, transforming, and preparing the raw data for analysis.